15 Lobster Rolls in Westchester for Serious Summer Flavor

 95 Dearborn Ave, Rye, 914.481.5505

-Have a New England staycation with beach-side seating and endless Sound vistas and, while you’re at it, swan dive into a Connecticut-style lobster roll that’s all about the triple B: butter and a brioche bun.
+Have a New England staycation with beachside seating and endless Sound vistas and, while you’re at it, swan-dive into a Connecticut-style lobster roll that’s all about the triple B: butter and a brioche bun.
 In between those fluffy bookends, indulge in fresh, cold-cracked Maine lobster with celery, plus that butter and toasted brioche bun, and bon voyage all your cares away.
+You can also try out the New England-style lobster rolls, with cucumber and mayo instead of celery and butter.

 - Advertisement -